The BMW Motorcycle Club South West Section

 Please do not embed your photos into a document such as Word.

-Please do not use third party photo sharing app's, on line drives, clouds or Google + etc..
+Please do not use third party photo sharing app's, on line drives or clouds etc..

 Simply just attach your photos to your E-mail.

 Please don't forget to send a copy to our Social Secretary for inclusion in the Journal.

 Due to the Covid_19 issues this year, our rallies have been a bit thin on the ground

 The “Hippo” rally, has now been completely scrapped, so Blue Hills is likely to be our last outing for a while.